awslabs/aws-greengrass-group-setup/README.md

 1. **or**
     1. [Create](http://docs.aws.amazon.com/iot/latest/developerguide/thing-registry.html) and attach
 the Thing that will represent your Greengrass core to a [certificate](http://docs.aws.amazon.com/iot/latest/developerguide/managing-device-certs.html)
-    1. Create and attach a Thing to a certificate that will represent a Greengrass device that will communicate with the core.
     1. Update the group `<config_file>`.
 Example: `cfg.json`
         1. In the `core` section of the configuration, enter the `cert_arn`, `cert_id`, `thing_arn`, and  `thing_name` of the thing you want to